How to Delete System Restore Points in Windows 7, 8,10, 11

 Method 2: After creating a backup task

-All your backups created by AOMEI Backupper are listed at Backup Management under Home tab.
-Select a backup task, click Advanced and select Edit Backup.
-In the pop-up window, tick Backup Scheme option.
-Then tick Enable Disk Space Management and specify the number of backup versions you want to retain.
+All your backups created by AOMEI Backupper are listed under Home tab.
+Select the previously created system backup, click the three-line button and select Edit Backup.
+In the pop-up window, click Backup Scheme and set a backup retention policy to delete old backup files for reuse.